Students pitch their ideas before investors and benchmark their plans against those from other schools.

 For further information, please visit the CleanTech Challenge website.

-The MIINT competition is new for 2014.
 Teams of students select a promising social enterprise that’s on the verge of raising substantial seed finance to fund growth.
 The teams position themselves as analysts within an Impact Investment fund and carry out detailed due diligence on the business – and then present their findings to a group of experienced impact investors.
 The winning team competes in the global final at Wharton.
 The competition runs over two terms, and involves online training modules and one-on-one mentoring of teams.

 For further information visit the HealthTech Challenge website.